Stories, thoughts, and resources after the loss of a pregnancy or child

 Created for Pregnancy and Infant Loss Awareness Day | 2017

-In November we'll be talking about queerness and physical self-care.
+In December we'll be talking about queerness and holiday self-care.

-Our November meeting will be on November 21, from 6:30-8:30 PM at Loft 112.
-There will possibly be snacks (though I am literally the worst at remembering them), conversation, and, most importantly, community.
+Our December meeting will be on December 19, from 6:30-8:30 PM at Loft 112.
+There will be snacks (thanks to the generous donation of one of our community members!), conversation, and, most importantly, community.

 We also have a set time, date, and location for our next six months of Possibilities events - you'll find us on the third Tuesday of each month, from 6:30-8:30, at Loft 112.
 There is a small fee associated with renting this space, and you can support the event by either donating at the event or becoming a Patreon supporter.

 We have a new focus on self-care and self-storying for the b+ community (bisexual, pansexual, and asexual, with an intentional focus on trans inclusion), and a new framework for sustainability (you can now support this work by backing the Patreon at www.patreon.com/sostarselfcare).

 This is an intentionally queer, feminist, anti-oppressive space.
 The discussion will be open, as they always were, to all genders and orientations, as well as all abilities, educational levels, classes, body types, ethnicities - basically, if you're a person, you're welcome!

 It is important to note that Possibilities Calgary is a community discussion group and not a dating group....
 See MoreSee Less

 Welcome to the Self-Care Salon!

 The January salon will challenge the current discourse on weight, bodies and health, and seek to redefine what it really means to be "healthy".